 That's just two of Royal Links' tributes to the storied history of golf.
 With 16 more on the scorecard, you're bound to find a favorite or two of your own.

-"The course is in the best shape it's been in," Tripp said.
+"The course is in the best shape it's been in," Bombard said.
 "Add in the ambiance and great customer service and you've got just a great golf experience."

 Listen to the caddies at Royal Links Golf Club

-"These are professional caddies and they really know the course," Tripp added.
+"These are professional caddies and they really know the course," Bombard added.
 "And they know how to take care of the guest."